 Create a test file, blog_test.go

-, at the root of the project and paste this in:
+, at the root of the project and paste this into it:

 package main